infinum/android-handbook/Useful tools & utilities/Figma.md

 ![Figma Frames](/img/figma/figma_frames.png "Frames in Figma")

-Frames in Figma serve as top-level containers for most elements in Figma.
-Usually, each screen has a separate frame and they are all listed on the left side in Figma as shown in the image above.
+Frames serve as top-level containers for most elements in Figma.
+Usually, each screen has a separate frame and they are all listed on the left side as shown in the image above.
 In this example project, the frames are located in the Layers tab, however, keep in mind that this is customizable and the tab naming in your project might differ from this project's conventions (for example, you might have a Pages tab rather than a Layers tab).
 What's important is to know the fundamentals and what Figma provides as functionalities and then minor things like naming conventions and way of structuring stuff within the team is easily manageable.